isc-projects/bind9/doc/arm/reference.rst

    immediately, ensuring that the cache always has an answer available.

-   The ``prefetch`` specifies the "trigger" TTL value at which prefetch of the current query will take place: when a cache record with a lower TTL value is encountered during query processing, it will be refreshed.
+   The ``prefetch`` specifies the "trigger" TTL value at which prefetch of the current query takes place; when a cache record with a lower TTL value is encountered during query processing, it is refreshed.
 Valid trigger TTL values are 1 to 10 seconds.
-Values larger than 10 seconds will be silently reduced to 10.
-Setting a trigger TTL to zero (0) causes prefetch to be disabled.
+Values larger than 10 seconds are silently reduced to 10.
+Setting a trigger TTL to zero causes prefetch to be disabled.
 The default trigger TTL is ``2``.

-   An optional second argument specifies the "eligibility" TTL: the smallest *original* TTL value that will be accepted for a record to be eligible for prefetching.
-The eligibility TTL must be at least six seconds longer than the trigger TTL; if it isn't, ``named`` will silently adjust it upward.
+   An optional second argument specifies the "eligibility" TTL: the smallest *original* TTL value that is accepted for a record to be eligible for prefetching.
+The eligibility TTL must be at least six seconds longer than the trigger TTL; if not, ``named`` silently adjusts it upward.
 The default eligibility TTL is ``9``.

 ``v6-bias``
-   When determining the next nameserver to try preference IPv6 nameservers by this many milliseconds.
+   When determining the next name server to try, this indicates by how many milliseconds to prefer IPv6 name servers.
 The default is ``50`` milliseconds.

 .. _builtin:

-Built-in server information zones
+Built-in Server Information Zones
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The server provides some helpful diagnostic information through a number